 UAE VAT Multiple Tax Invoice is an invoice used for goods or services of multiple tax rates taxable(5%), nil(0%) rated or exempt all in one invoice.

-Usually, traders deal in goods and services of all kind.
+Usually, traders deal with goods and services of all kinds.
 Some of them are taxable and some are non-taxable.
-Such supply is called mixed supply.
+Such supply is called a mixed supply.

 The best example of it is a gold and jewelry shop.
 When you gold bar of 99% or above purity, VAT will be 0%.
 In the same invoice, if a customer purchases some kind of jewelry, VAT will be 5%.

 UAE has implemented VAT with effect from 1st January 2018.
 Businesses that fall under the threshold are preparing for VAT.

 To download the Executive Regulations from the UAE Ministry of Finance click on the link below:

 To download the same Executive Regulations from our website click the link below: